Yumi Matsutoya: Recent years

 After the release of her well-sold compilation album, she declared that she would make the music she wants to.
 From 1999 on, she has released eight studio albums.

 On June 30, 2007, Toshiba Corporation sold its remaining 45% stake in Matsutoya's record label to EMI and gave EMI full ownership of the company.
 The label's name was then changed from Toshiba-EMI to EMI Music Japan to reflect Toshiba's divestiture from the business.
 In September 2012, the British EMI group was broken up and sold to various companies.
 On April 1, 2013, EMI Music Japan was absorbed into Universal Music Japan, became defunct as a company and was renamed to EMI Records Japan.
 Therefore, all of Matsutoya's further releases will be through Universal Music Japan.

 In 2013, it was announced that Matsutoya's song Hikouki Gumo, would be used as the closing theme to the Studio Ghibli film The Wind Rises (Kaze Tachinu).

+She wrote the theme song for the Japanese release of The Little Prince, titled "Kidzukazu Sugita Hatsukoi."